DKIM

 3. Copy the selector or full host name shown by your email delivery service.
 The selector is the part before `._domainkey`.
 For `zoho._domainkey.example.com`, the selector is `zoho`.

-4. Return to the DKIM checker, enter the domain and that selector, and check again.
+4. Return to the DKIM checker, enter your domain and that selector, and run the check again.

 5. If your email delivery service shows multiple selectors or CNAME records, check each selector or publish every CNAME exactly as shown.